gporras24/portfolio/README.md

 <h1 align="center">Personal Web Portfolio 📓</h1>

 <p>This is a two-page web portfolio of my own made from scratch only with HTML and CSS.
-The purpose of this project was to reinforce my knowledge in HTML and CSS and put into something usefull like a portfolio with projects and ways to contact myself. </p>
+The purpose of this project was to reinforce my knowledge in HTML and CSS and put into something useful like a portfolio with projects and ways to contact myself. </p>

 <hr>